Latest

 Commercial / Edinburgh, Scotland / 2020

-This ground-floor retail space for vegan fashion retailer Treen is located in the heart of Stockbridge, Edinburgh, near the remnants of a façade from a 19th-century market hall.
+This ground-floor retail space for vegan fashion brand Treen is located in the heart of Stockbridge, Edinburgh, close to the surviving façade of a nineteenth-century market hall.
+The interior was reimagined by GRAS to reflect Treen’s commitment to sustainability, using a palette of warm, natural materials and a design language rooted in tactility, calm, and flow.

 View project /